pxaris/expenditure-analyzer/README.md

 ## Additional Information

 - **Sample Data**: A sample CSV file is included to demonstrate the format required for analysis.
-It follows the rationale of an exported data file from a Greek bank.
+It follows the rationale of an exported data file from a Greek bank and the respective analysis can be found in the `sample_report/` directory.
 - **Customization**: Modify `config.py` and adjust the `analyze.py` script as needed to fit different datasets or specific analysis requirements.

 Enjoy analyzing your expenditure data!